CatDawn29/Horror-Movie-Data-Halloween/README.md

 # Horror Movie Data

-I decided to start this repository because I am a fan of horror films, espically slasher films.
-I wanted to see the difference between slasher films and other films of horror.
+Ever since I can remember, movies have always been a part of my childhood.
+I started getting into horror films when I was a teenager and I started becoming a fan of slasher films in my twenties.
+I would like to see if there is much of a difference between slasher films and other types of horror films.